davidoort/neuralib/README.md

-To update your conda environment so that nnlib dependencies are met, run:
+To update your conda environment so that neuralib dependencies are met, run:
 `conda env update --file environment.yml --prune
 `